Mefino/Mefino/README.md

 `version` (string)
 * The version of your latest release, eg `1.0.0.0`
 * You must use Semantic versioning (`Major.Minor.Patch.Build`), though only `Major` is required.

+`required_version` (string)
+* Any versions more recent than this version will be <b>optional</b> updates.
+* You can change this whenever you want, for example if you release a big update you can set this value to the same version, and all users will be required to update.
+* Likewise, if you make a minor update and don't want to force all users to re-download your entire package, you can leave this on the previous value.
+* Like `version`, this must be a semantic version string (eg `1.0.0`)
+* If not set at all, it will default to the same as `version` (ie, every update will be required).

 `description` (string)
 * A short description for your package, just one or two sentences.